List of Tosafists: Isaac ben Mordecai of Regensburg (RIBaM)

-Flourished in the twelfth century; student of Isaac ben Asher ha-Levi.
+Flourished in the 12th century; student of Isaac ben Asher ha-Levi.
 He corresponded with Jacob Tam and was a fellow student of Moses b.
 Joel and Ephraim b.
 Isaac.
 His tosafot are quoted by Eliezer ben Joel HaLevi and Meir of Rothenburg.
 He is often quoted also in the edited tosafot.

 Isaac ben Reuben

 His tosafot are mentioned in Shitah Mekubetzet, Ketubot 43a.
 He may be identical with the Isaac b.
 Reuben who made a comment on Rashi to Bava Kamma 32d.

 Isaac ben Samuel haZaken (Ri haZaken)

-French tosafist and Biblical commentator who flourished in the twelfth century.
+French tosafist and Biblical commentator who flourished in the 12th century.

 Isaiah di Trani (RID)

-Italian tosafist of the first half of the thirteenth century.
+Italian tosafist of the first half of the 13th century.
 The greater part of his tosafot were published under the title "Tosefot R. Yesha'yahu" (Lemberg, 1861–69); and many were inserted by Betzalel Ashkenazi in Shitah Mekubetzet.

 Israel of Bamberg

-Lived in the middle of the thirteenth century; mentioned as an author of tosafot in "Mordechai" and "Haggahot Mordechai" (to Shabbat 14).
+Lived in the middle of the 13th century; mentioned as an author of tosafot in "Mordechai" and "Haggahot Mordechai" (to Shabbat 14).
 Extracts from the tosafot of Israel's students were reproduced by Bezaleel Ashkenazi (l.c.).